Production music

-Production music (also known as stock music or library music) is recorded music that can be licensed to customers for use in film, television, radio and other media.
+Production music (also known as library music, stock music, or sync music) is recorded music that can be licensed to customers for use in film, television, radio and other media.
 Often, the music is produced and owned by production music libraries.

 Background

 Unlike popular and classical music publishers, who typically own less than 50 percent of the copyright in a composition, production music libraries own all of the copyrights of their music.
-Thus, it can be licensed without the composer's permission, as is necessary in licensing music from normal publishers.
+Thus, unlike when licencing from normal publishers, it can be licensed without the composer's permission.
 This is because virtually all music created for music libraries is done on a work-for-hire basis.
-Production music is a convenient solution for media producers—they are able to license any piece of music in the library at a reasonable rate, whereas a specially commissioned work could be prohibitively expensive.
+Production music is a convenient solution for media producers— they are able to license any piece of music in the library at a reasonable rate, whereas a specially commissioned work could be prohibitively expensive.
 Similarly, licensing a well-known piece of popular music could cost anywhere from tens to hundreds of thousands of dollars, depending on the prominence of the performer(s).

 The first production music library was set up by De Wolfe Music in 1927 with the advent of sound in film.
 The company originally scored music for use in silent film.

-Production music libraries typically offer a broad range of musical styles and genres, enabling producers and editors to find diverse types of music within the same library.
+Production music libraries typically offer a broad range of musical styles and genres, enabling producers and editors to find a wide variety of music within the same library.
 Music libraries vary in size from a few hundred tracks up to many thousands.